ArmanKabiri/Word-level-Language-Model-enhanced-by-subword-knowledge/README.md

-# Word-level RNN-based Language Model enhanced with character-level knowledge
+# Word-level RNN-based Language Model enhanced with subword knowledge

 ### This language model is written in PyTorch.